carlonicora/RAW/jinx.md

 #### Effects of damages on character

 When a character has suffered damages, they won't be able to perform as well as they would when in optimal conditions.
-The more the character is hurt, the more challenging their action become.
+The more the character is hurt, the more challenging their action becomes.

-The table below indicates how the amount of psychophysical damages affects the character ability to perform any action.
+The table below indicates how the amount of psychophysical damages affects the character's ability to perform any action.

 damages|action modifier
 ---|---: